 The LSTRC reviews biomedical and health-related life science journals published worldwide.
-Any editor or publisher who would like to request a journal review must complete the " MEDLINE Review Application Form" (requires registration).
-The form is required for all journals, whether they are published as print-only, electronic-only, or as both print and electronic versions.
+Any editor or publisher who would like to request a journal review must submit a MEDLINE application through the MEDLINE Publisher Portal.

 - NLM defines a journal to be an electronic-only journal when the most complete content is only found online.